 Employee Health and Wellbeing

-Your employee’s wellbeing is crucial to their health and safety in the workplace.
-Employers have a duty of care to ensure that, in accordance with the Working Time Regulations 1998 that your workers have adequate breaks (a minimum of a 20 minutes uninterrupted break when working for more than 6 hours daily).
-Getting your employees mobile, or installing standing desks, is also crucial for their wellbeing and work productivity.
+Your employee’s health and wellbeing is crucial to their health and safety in the workplace.
+Employers have a duty of care to ensure that, in accordance with the Working Time Regulations 1998 that workers have adequate breaks (a minimum of a 20 minutes uninterrupted break when working for more than 6 hours daily).
+Getting employees mobile, or installing standing desks, is also crucial for their own health, wellbeing and work productivity.
 If your employees work remotely, you may wish to work with an organisation like Hofy, who help organisations easily distribute and look after ergonomic equipment via their platform.
 You should also ensure that your employee’s workloads are manageable, so that they do not suffer from fatigue or severe stress.
 Over labouring your employees will not only put their health and safety at risk but it will affect your business in the long run, perhaps creating absences from work or in making your company unattractive to future prospective employees and even investors.
 The HSE recommends “Management Standards” to ensure that your company has an adequate framework to enhance and manage employee wellbeing.

 Legislate is an early-stage legal technology start-up which allows large landlords and small businesses to easily create, sign and manage contracts on their own terms.
 Legislate’s knowledge graph approach (United States Patent No. 11,087,219) is unlocking the full potential of contract data, providing insights into employer's total pay roll.